brockgr/rack-handler-apache/README.md

     rackup -s apache config.ru

-This will run a minimally configures apached instance as the current user.
+This will run a minimally configured Apache instance as the current user.
 When you control-c your app, the server will shutdown too.

 Yes, this is not the right way to run your production rails apps!